The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 Our team at Rehab 4 Addiction is here to guide you in the right direction.

-The length of your stay and the type of facility you select are all determined by the severity of your addiction and any underlying factors that may pose a barrier to recovery.
+The length of your stay and the type of rehab facility you select are all determined by the severity of your addiction and any underlying factors that may pose a barrier to recovery.

 Many people may benefit from an outpatient or home detox programme, allowing them to recover in the comfort of their own home while continuing with their work and family responsibilities.